In which Zelda is spirited away to a wizard's tower.

 "I don't follow."

 Of course he didn't.
-Zelda had always been opaque about her vision for her future, and the vagueness of her answers usually encouraged people to drop the subject.
-Zelda knew Ganondorf wouldn't allow her to evade him, however.
+Zelda had always been opaque about her vision for her future.
+The vagueness of her answers usually encouraged people to drop the subject, but she knew Ganondorf wouldn't allow her to evade him.
 She wondered how to justify her hesitation and came to the conclusion that the easiest way to explain herself was to go ahead and say what she came to say.

 "I'm sorry for what I called you earlier," she said.
 "I just… It's not an excuse, but… When I was at school, my best friend, and my roommate for a short while, was Gerudo, and…"